JasonBock/Rocks/docs/notes/408 - General Refactorings.md

-* Testing - In general, other than the builders which are essentially tested by the "Generators" unit tests, code should have unit tests in isolation to ensure specific parts can be tested separately.

 * "Remove Unnecessary Usings"
 * Why does `Verify()` take so long? https://github.com/ecoAPM/BenchmarkMockNet/blob/main/Results.md#verify.
 I mean, it's not that slow :), but maybe there's a way to improve it slightly.
 Maybe change `protected List<string> Verify<THandler>(Handlers<THandler> handlers, uint memberIdentifier)` to `protected IEnumerable<string> Verify<THandler>(Handlers<THandler> handlers, uint memberIdentifier)` as we really don't need to allocate a list here because `AddRange()` on `List<>` takes an `IEnumerable<>`.
 * `Builders\Create`